h-janes/micromatrix/README.md

 # MicroMatrix
+**This is an old unfinished project which I plan to work on soon.**

 MicroMatrix is a small Python3 module which adds a generalised `Matrix` class, supporting many operations with no external dependancies.

 ### MicroMatrix Supports